Marcus Jones (politician): House of Commons

 In the general election in 2015 Nuneaton was Labour's target number 38, but Jones won the seat for a second time.

 As of May 2015, Jones became Parliamentary Under-Secretary of State at the Department for Communities and Local Government in the first Cameron ministry, the first Conservative Majority Government for 18 years.

 In January 2016, in response to a proposed law that all rented houses should be fit for human habitation, he said: "New clause 52 would result in unnecessary regulation and cost to landlords which would deter further investment and push up rents for tenants.
 Of course we believe that all homes should be of a decent standard and all tenants should have a safe place to live regardless of tenure, but local authorities already have strong and effective powers to deal with poor quality and safe accommodation and we expect them to use them."
 He voted against the proposed law, but was not one of the 72 Conservative MPs who did so whilst also being landlords themselves.

 In May 2016, it emerged that Jones was one of a number of Conservative MPs being investigated by police in the United Kingdom general election, 2015 party spending investigation, for allegedly spending more than the legal limit on constituency election campaign expenses.
 However, in May 2017, the Crown Prosecution Service said that while there was evidence of inaccurate spending returns, it did not "meet the test" for further action.

 Jones was re-elected in the 2017 general election, and during the first cabinet reshuffle of the second May ministry, he was appointed Vice-Chair of the Conservative Party, with responsibility for Local Government.

 He was again re-elected in the 2019 general election, with an increased majority of over 13,000 votes.

 On 13 February 2020, Jones was appointed Vice-Chamberlain of the Household (Government Whip) during a cabinet reshuffle.
 On 17 September 2021, he was appointed Comptroller of the Household, a senior Government Whip, in the second cabinet reshuffle of the second Johnson ministry.
 In that role, he took part in the 2023 Coronation.

 In the House of Commons, Jones sat on the Administration Committee and Backbench Business Committee, and served on the Speakers Committee on the Electoral Commission.

 On 8 July 2022, Jones was appointed as Housing Minister following the resignation of Stuart Andrew during the July 2022 United Kingdom government crisis.

 On 8 March 2023, he was appointed as a member of the Privy Council.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Jones has worked as a freelance business consultant.